AdelKS/LinuxGamingGuide/README.md

 #### Encoders

-With AMD GPUs, one can use `ffmpeg-vaapi` to leverage the GPU for encoding, which is offered out of the box. `ffmpeg-amf` contains additions from AMD's [AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF) library, but [it needs some work](https://www.reddit.com/r/linux_gaming/comments/qwqxwd/how_to_enable_amd_amf_encoding_in_obs/) (I am working on streamlining all of this on Gentoo).
+With AMD GPUs, one can use `ffmpeg-vaapi` to leverage the GPU for encoding, which is offered out of the box. `ffmpeg-amf` contains additions from AMD's [AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF) library, but [it needs some work](https://www.reddit.com/r/linux_gaming/comments/qwqxwd/how_to_enable_amd_amf_encoding_in_obs/) : to install `amf-headers`, `ffmpeg` with `amf` enabled, `amdgpu-pro-vulkan` and `amdgpu-pro-amf` packages.
+Archlinux and Gentoo have that in place, I did the Gentoo work :D.

 Nvidia has been reported to work nicely on linux and on windows with their new `nvenc` encoder.

 To compare between encoders with your particular game, you can record a short lossless video `lossless.avi` (the one I made is  [this one](https://github.com/AdelKS/LinuxGamingGuide/raw/master/videos/lossless.avi)) using this option on `obs`